sahilbhosale63/Learn_ML_In_100_Days/README.md

 Today's Progress: Learned the concepts of linear algebra like Inverse matrix, column space, null space, non-square matrix, dot product and cross product from the 3Blue1Brown youtube channel.

 Thought: Currently I am gaining the basic understanding of the topics in linear algebra and after this I will be diving deep into these topics.

+# Day 03

+Today's Progress: Learned the concepts of linear algebra like cross product in linear transformation, change in basis, Eignvalues and Eigenvectors and abstract vector space from the 3Blue1Brown youtube channel.

+Thought: Completed the 3Blue1Brown videos and from tomorrow will learn this subject in detail.